 - new rail connections and possible future connections with existing rail lines

 - ancillary infrastructure to support the operation of the proposal

 - ancillary work and facilities to support the construction of the proposal, including borrow pits, construction compounds and temporary workforce accommodation.

-Australian Rail Track Corporation has requested the Minister for Planning and Public Spaces to declare the proposal as critical State Significant Infrastructure.
+The Minister for Planning and Public Spaces has declared the proposal as critical state significant infrastructure.

 The construction and operation of the track is crucial to delivering fast and reliable freight rail service between Melbourne and Brisbane.

 The Environmental Impact Statement, including investigations and field studies was on public exhibition from 8 December 2020 until 7 February 2021.

 The department welcomed feedback from the community, government agencies and other stakeholders during public exhibition.
 Your feedback helped us better understand the opinions and concerns of the community, which informed our assessment of the project.